 If you are a scheduler, referee, evaluator, referee coach, or club contact, you will need to go to WhosTheRef.com, click on LOGIN, and then click on “Forgot or need a password”.
 If you have any questions, please contact Barry Tantaris.

-The schedule for all matches covered by the Mid-America Rugby Referee Society can be found here: http://marrs.org/schedule/.
+The schedule for all matches covered by the Mid-America Rugby Referee Society can be found here: https://marrs.org/schedule/.

 Going forward, all matches will need to be entered into this system in order to have a referee assigned.